SBNSoftware/SBNSoftware.github.io/icaruscode_wiki/Integration_tests.md

 To obtain it, I artificially decreased the limit of (resident size) memory for the test to about 210 MB.

-[]{#Running-the-integration-test-with-the-Continuous-Integration-system}

-Running the integration test with the Continuous Integration system[¶](#Running-the-integration-test-with-the-Continuous-Integration-system){.wiki-anchor} {#running-the-integration-test-with-the-continuous-integration-system .count}
+Running the integration test with the Continuous Integration system(#Running-the-integration-test-with-the-Continuous-Integration-system)
 ----------------------------------------------------------------------------------------------------------------------------------------------------------

 There are mainly three ways to run an integration test: